Property Management System. Sounds simple, right?

 Bonus Feature: Since unified inboxes assist in streamlining and consolidating the communications surrounding a booking, some also enable you to view and edit details of the reservation directly from the inbox too.

 Mobile Management App

 Property management is a dynamic business, and you won’t always have the luxury of being behind a computer to do many of the roles and responsibilities that your PMS is supposed to support you with.
 The best PMS in the world will be of little value if you’re tethered to your desktop and unable to perform critical tasks.
 After all, isn’t this why you got the PMS in the first place?

 Mobile management apps enable you to access core operational features of the PMS from your mobile device.
-Most PMSs these days are cloud-based, however this takes things one step further via a native and purpose-built app.
+Most PMSs these days are cloud-based, however having this feature takes things one step further via a native and purpose-built app.

 Common features of PMS mobile management apps include managing reservations, managing accounts and listings, displaying price breakdowns, accessing calendars, team and task management, messaging guests and reporting.